What is Fatty Liver?

 Contrary to popular belief, the type of alcohol does not make a difference.
 It is more important to take note of how much you drink.
 Studies suggest that fatty liver disease affects 9 out of 10 people who drink more than 40g of alcohol a day.

-There are certain risk factors that predispose someone to develop fatty liver disease.
+Certain risk factors can predispose someone to develop fatty liver disease.
 However, the main cause would be eating calories in excess, as this leads to fat build-up in the liver.

 Fatty liver disease is more common in those with: